Timeless Writing Advice From William Zinsser’s ‘On Writing Well’

 Indeed, the more ways you can think to express yourself, the more multidimensional, sophisticated, and inviting your writing will become.

-Don’t shy away from using your dictionary, and never stop learning (and relearning) the meaning of words.
+Don’t shy away from using your dictionary, and never stop learning (and relearning) the meanings of words.

 Lesson 10: Imitate the Best Writers out There